ghi-electronics/Documentation/hardware/intro.md

 # DUE Hardware
 ---
-The DUE platform is supported in several GHI Electronics' devices, including the educational BrainPad devices.
+The DUE platform is supported on several GHI Electronics' devices, including the educational BrainPad devices.
+If you're already a Maker then the FEZ options are a great place to jump in and start.
+If you're new to hardware then BrainPad is great option to get you started.

-> !
+> [!NOTE]
-> All Due supporting hardware has an onboard LED that is located at pin 100. `dwrite(100,1)`
+> All DUE supported hardware has an onboard LED that is located at pin 100. `dwrite(100,1)`

 ## BrainPad